Lecrapouille/BacASable/README.md

 ## GTK+2 with GTK-server

 Bash script to launch GTK+2 application and GTK-server https://www.gtk-server.org/.
 Initial step before making the portage for Forth application.

+## Prolog

+Learning Prolog.
+Implement graph theory that could be used inside SimTaDyn.